 And just in case you need more inspiration: you can find 4 more leftover cooked pasta recipes below!

-Also very important if you store a little leftover cooked pasta in the fridge overnight: you better cover with cling film to keep it from drying out.
-Or the pasta strands will dry out, turn a dark yellow and become inedible.
+Here is a very important if you store a little leftover cooked pasta in the fridge overnight: you better cover with cling film to keep it from drying out.
+Or the pasta strands will dry out, turn a dark yellow and become totally inedible.

 - 6 oz cooked spaghetti (180 g), cold

 - 2,5 oz salted bacon (70 g), diced

 - 1 cold hard-boiled egg peeled

 - 2 tbsp fresh parsley chopped

 Dice the salted bacon into small strips and add them to a large saucepan.

 Place the pan over medium heat and gently cook the diced bacon for 3 to 4 minutes without adding any butter or oil.
 The fat the bacon releases is enough to make the rest of this recipe creamy!
 In the meantime add the hard-boiled egg to a blender.
 Pulse a few times until you get a fine egg crumble.
 Take the saucepan with the cooked bacon off the heat.
 Add the crumbled egg from the blender.

 Stir it well.
 Season with a pinch of pepper and salt.
 Add the cooked leftover spaghetti and the milk.